jona712/EcoPlanet/README.md

 # EcoPlanet

-This project, named "EcoPlanet", is a web application developed using React, HTML, CSS, and JavaScript.
-It focuses on centers for collecting recyclable materials and facilitates the exchange of materials for coupons.
-Additionally, it utilizes the local API "Api EcoPlanet" to access data from the database through JavaScript methods called "Services".
+Recycling center.

 ## Description

-The "EcoPlanet" project aims to promote environmental sustainability by providing a platform for users to easily locate and engage with recycling centers.
+EcoPlanet project is a web application developed using React, HTML, CSS, and JavaScript, focusing on centers for collecting recyclable materials and facilitating the exchange of materials for coupons.
+It also utilizes the local API 'Api EcoPlanet' to access data from the database through JavaScript methods called 'Services'.
+With a primary goal of promoting environmental sustainability, 'EcoPlanet' provides users with a platform to easily locate and engage with recycling centers.
 Users can exchange recyclable materials for coupons, which they can then redeem for various rewards.
-The application utilizes modern web technologies such as React for dynamic user interfaces and JavaScript for seamless interactions with the backend API.
+The application leverages modern web technologies such as React for dynamic user interfaces and JavaScript for seamless interactions with the backend API."

 ## Technologies Used